Jobsite Theater

 A highly talented ensemble cast, Jobsite assembles new and old faces to stage the Shakespearean comedy.
 Shawn Paonessa and Katrina Stevenson perform well as Petruchio and Kate respectively.
 The remainder of the cast Katie Castonguay, Jon Gennari, Tia Jemison, Spencer Meyers, Jason Evans Amy E. Gray and Michael C. McGreevy each add pieces to this clever comedy with tasteful animations and clear dictions.
 With language as difficult and complex as Shakespeare can be, I felt Jobsite's cast performed fantastically given the level of aptitude needed.
 The treat of an ensemble cast is that no single performer shines above the text and each member of Jobsite's crew understands this parable.

-l to r: Jon Gennari, Jason Evans, Spencer Meyers, Michael C. McGreevy, Katie Castonguay, Amy E. Gray, Tia Jemison, Shawn Paonessa and Katrina Stevenson.
+Cast of The Taming of the Shrew l to r: Jon Gennari, Jason Evans, Spencer Meyers, Michael C. McGreevy, Katie Castonguay, Amy E. Gray, Tia Jemison, Shawn Paonessa and Katrina Stevenson.

 As much as I enjoyed this production, I must clearly state that if you're not ready to listen intently to every word on stage, it may be a long night for you.
 Yes, Shakespearean language is tough and we're 400 years past its common usage, but the enchantment and density is as vibrant as always.
 As I mentioned before, the unadorned set and visible dressing area gives the production a unique charm overlooked in modern drama.
 The production is also presented in two acts which allows the audience a break at intermission to absorb information to continue the show.